cirias601/YouTube_Videos_Analysis/README.md

 An analysis on the amount of engagement (likes, dislike, views, comment count) Youtube Trending videos get and the relationship between each of these variables.
 ## Problem Statement
+How does the amount of engagement correlate with one another.
+Can we predict the amount of likes based the on the views that a video recieves?
 ## Text Findings
 ## Instructions to run your code
 ### Special libraries needed to run code: